 Finally, you should consider securing your Consul datacenter with ACLs.
 ACLs should be used with Consul Connect to secure service to service communication.
 The Kubernetes cluster should also be secured.

 You are now prepared to deploy Consul with Kubernetes.
-In this guide, you were introduced to several a datacenter design for a variety of use cases.
+In this guide, you were introduced to several datacenter designs for a variety of use cases.
 This guide also outlined the Kubernetes prerequisites, resource requirements for Consul, and networking considerations.
-Continue onto the Deploying Consul with Kubernetes guide for information on deploying Consul with the official Helm chart or continue reading about Consul Operations in the Day 1 Path.
+Continue onto the Deploying Consul with Kubernetes guide for information on deploying Consul with the official Helm chart.